Py-Swift/wiki-source/docs/project/kivy/create.md

     ```

-!!! info Now change the following properties to run a kivy based app:
+!!! info "Now change the following properties to run a kivy based app:"
     ```toml
     [project]
     dependencies = [